hetfs/CProgrammingJourney/1 Basic Syntax and Structure of C/EP-0001 Introduction/0008 Setup Environment.md

    pacman -S mingw-w64-x86_64-gcc for 64-bit
    ```

-3. **Install the Debugger (GDB)**:If using a 64-bit system, apply the command:
+3. **Install the Debugger (GDB)**: If using a 64-bit system, apply the command:

    ```bash
    pacman -S mingw-w64-x86_64-gdb
    ```

-4. **Add Directory to Environment Variables**:Open the file explorer and navigate to the appropriate directory based on the system architecture.
+4. **Add Directory to Environment Variables **: Open the file explorer and navigate to the appropriate directory based on the system architecture.
 Copy the directory path.
-Access Advanced System Settings, go to Environment Variables, and edit the Path variable by adding the copied directory.
+Access Advanced System Settings, go to Environment Variables and edit the Path variable by adding the copied directory.

-5. **Check the Installation**:Verify the successful installation by opening the terminal, PowerShell, or CMD and checking the versions of GCC, G++, and GDB using gcc --version, g++ --version, and gdb --version commands, respectively.
+5. **Check the Installation **: Verify the successful installation by opening the terminal, PowerShell, or CMD and checking the versions of GCC, G++, and GDB using the gcc—-version, g++—-version, and gdb—-version commands, respectively.

 ## Install GCC and Clang on Mac?